0xPix3l/0xPix3l.github.io/_posts/Acitve-Directory/2026-03-27-delegation.md

 ![image](/assets/img/Delegation/17.png)
 And Kerberos reads these bits from left to right. so after mapping it we can see that second bit is set to `1` which indicates that the it IS forwardable.

 And that is because when normal Windows computers request a Service Ticket, they natively set the forwardable request bit to 1 by default, just in case the destination server needs it.
-Because a real user proved their identity with a real password (this why we can scrape LSASS, steal this naturally forwardable ticket, and shove it into the S4U2proxy attack chain.)
+Because a real user proved their identity with a real password (this is why we can scrape LSASS, steal this naturally forwardable ticket, and shove it into the S4U2proxy attack chain.)

 But when forging S4U2self, we don't use the user's password.. in fact if DO have it there is no need for all of this delegation stuff, so as a security measure kerberos only make KDC issue a non-forwardable tickets.